Ahmad3oda/SolvingTetris-MultiThreading/README.md

 # Tetris Game Solving - Using Multi-Threading in Java

-This project is based on the game 'Tetris.'
+- This project is based on the game `Tetris`.

-In this endeavor, we handle various pieces of different shapes, aiming to fit all of them into a 4x4 grid.
+- The program handles several pieces of different shapes, aiming to fit all of them into a 4x4 grid.

-The objective is to arrange the pieces without any gaps, ensuring that all the components find a suitable place within the grid.
+- The objective is to arrange the pieces without any gaps, ensuring that all the components find a suitable place within the grid.

 # The Workflow Procedure